-When Salmon Flies Hatch
+When do Salmon Flies Hatch in Montana

-For anglers, the salmon fly hatch is an opportunity to catch large trout using dry flies.
+For anglers, the salmon fly hatch is an opportunity to catch large trout using large dry flies.
 Dry flies are designed to imitate the adult salmon fly, and they are fished on the surface of the water.
 As the salmon flies hatch, the trout become increasingly focused on feeding on these insects.
 This makes them more susceptible to being caught with dry flies like big foam Chubbies.

-The Duration of the Salmon fly hatch
+The Duration of the Salmon Fly Hatch

 This hatch typically lasts for several weeks, with peak activity occurring in mid-June.
 During this time, anglers head to popular rivers with hopes to take advantage.
 While we have a general idea of the first emergence, the hatches are dependent on a variety of environmental factors.
 Water temperature, flow, and weather conditions.
 As you can see from the photo below the water is still very off color from run off but the salmon flys were in full effect.

-Rivers for the Salmon Fly
+Best Rivers to fish the Salmon Fly Hatch

 One of the most popular rivers for the salmon fly hatch in Montana is the Madison River.
 The Madison River is a world-renowned trout fishery, and it is home to some of the largest trout in Montana.
 The hatch will move upstream each day on the Madison.
 During the salmon fly hatch, the Madison River is teeming with happy fish, and anglers can expect to catch trout on dry flies..